|

 action, thought, word, image or event that is used to

 trigger a response implanted during trance.
+These powerful tools

 can be used in self-hypnosis to allow you to change your